 Frankfurt’s 5 Best Neighborhoods to Stay in

-In this next section, we’ll take a look, in more detail, at Frankfurt’s five best neighbourhoods to stay in.
+In this next section, we’ll take a look, in more detail, at Frankfurt’s five best neighborhoods to stay in.
 Each is a little different from the last, so be sure to pick the one that’s the right fit for you!

 1. Zentrum-Altstadt – Where to stay in Frankfurt first time

 If you’re visiting Frankfurt for the first time, there’s no better place to stay than Zentrum-Altstadt.
-Set at the centre of the city, this neighbourhood is where you’ll find many of Frankfurt’s (rebuilt) medieval buildings, its historic landmarks and its main town square.
+Set at the centre of the city, this neighborhood is where you’ll find many of Frankfurt’s (rebuilt) medieval buildings, its historic landmarks and its main town square.

 It also spans less than one square kilometres, which means that it’s extremely easy and enjoyable to explore on foot.
 Spend an afternoon roaming the streets of Zentrum-Alstadt taking in the sights and basking in Frankfurt’s medieval charm.